-1. This dark exchange of God’s glory for images is accompanied by futile speculations.
+1. This dark exchange is accompanied by futile speculations.

 We see this purpose vividly in the story of Nebuchadnezzar in Daniel 4.
-He uses his mind and might to build Babylon, then says, “Is not this great Babylon, which I have built by my mighty power!” (v.
-30).
-God was so displeased with his pride and his failure to use his mind to acknowledge God that “he was driven from among men, and ate grass like an ox, and his body was wet with the dew of heaven till his hair grew as long as eagles’ feathers, and his nails were like birds’ claws” (v.
-33).
+He uses his mind and might to build Babylon, then says, “Is not this great Babylon, which I have built by my mighty power” (Daniel 4:30)!
+God was so displeased with his pride and his failure to use his mind to acknowledge God that “he was driven from among men, and ate grass like an ox, and his body was wet with the dew of heaven till his hair grew as long as eagles’ feathers, and his nails were like birds’ claws” (verse 33).

-Then come the key words: “At the end of the days I, Nebuchadnezzar, lifted my eyes to heaven [that is, to God], and my reason returned to me, and I blessed the Most High and praised and honored him who lives forever” (v.
-34).
+Then come the key words: “At the end of the days I, Nebuchadnezzar, lifted my eyes to heaven [that is, to God], and my reason returned to me, and I blessed the Most High and praised and honored him who lives forever” (verse 34).
 When your eyes are Godward, your reason returns.
 Why?
 Because your mind was made for God.
-And when Nebuchadnezzar’s reason returns, he uses it as God intended: “He blessed and praised and glorified the One who lives for ever” (v.
-34).
+And when Nebuchadnezzar’s reason returns, he uses it as God intended: “He blessed and praised and glorified the One who lives forever” (verse 34).